jliamgrist/reading-notes/201/class2.md

 # Readings: Basics of HTML, CSS & JS

+Without understnading how a HTML document is structured, it is impossible to know how to modify, add a feature, or do pretty much anything more than just changing text.

 Why is it important to use semantic elements in our HTML?

   >It is important to use semantic elements in HTML because they give text meaning, and make it accessible to screen readers and search engines.